mesosphere-backup/dcos-cassandra-service/README.md

 | keyCacheSizeInMb | integer | The maximum size of the key cache in Mb.
 When no value is set, the cache is set to the smaller of 5% of the available heap, or 100MB.
 To disable set to 0. |

 ### Global Row Cache Configuration

 Row caching caches both the key and the associated row in memory.
-During the read path, when rows are reconstructed from the MemTable and SSTables, the reconstructed row is cached in memory preventing further reads from storage media until the row is ejected or dirtied.
+During the read path, when rows are reconstructed from the `MemTable` and `SSTables`, the reconstructed row is cached in memory preventing further reads from storage media until the row is ejected or dirtied.
 Like key caching, row caching is configurable on a per table basis, but it should be used with extreme caution.
-Misusing row caching can result in overwhelming the JVM and causing Cassandra to crash.
-Use row caching under the following conditions - only if you are absolutely certain that doing so will not overwhelm the JVM, the partition you will cache is small, and client applications will read most of the partition all at once.
+Misusing row caching can overwhelm the JVM and cause Cassandra to crash.
+Use row caching under the following conditions: only if you are absolutely certain that doing so will not overwhelm the JVM, the partition you will cache is small, and client applications will read most of the partition all at once.

 The following configuration properties are global for all row caches.

 | Property                 | Type    | Description     |